msyamkumar/cs220-f21-projects/p4/README.md

 Again, if the battle results in a `"Draw"` or in either Pokémon running away, your function should return `"No result"`.

 Create a function `two_on_two_battle` and use it to answer the next four questions.
 We recommend that you build this up slowly (just like we did with `battle`).
 Don't try to write the entire function at once.
 Break it down, and implement the first round of the team battle first, and then proceed to the second round.
+You may use any of the helper functions we have created thus far, and you may create more helper functions if you feel they are necessary.

 ```python3
 def two_on_two_battle(pkmn1, pkmn2, pkmn3, pkmn4):